ColorlibHQ/simple-custom-post-order/readme.md

 Contributors: colorlibplugins, silkalns
 Tags: custom post order, post order, js post order, page order, posts order, category order, sort posts, sort pages, sort custom posts
 Requires at least: 3.5.1
-Tested up to: 4.7.3
+Tested up to: 5.0.0
-Stable tag: 4.7.3
+Stable tag: 2.3.4
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Order posts(posts, any custom post types) using a Drag and Drop Sortable JavaScript.
 Configuration is unnecessary.

 == Description ==

 Order posts(posts, any custom post types) using a Drag and Drop Sortable JavaScript.
 Configuration is unnecessary.
 You can do directly on default WordPress administration.
 Excluding custom query which uses order or orderby parameters, in get_posts or query_posts and so on.

-This plugins is now supported and maintained by <a href=“https://colorlib.com/wp/“ target=“_blank” rel=“friend” >Colorlib</a>.
+This plugins is now supported and maintained by <a href=“https://colorlib.com/wp/“ target=“_blank”>Colorlib</a>.

 == Installation ==

 1. Upload `plugin-name.php` to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently asked questions ==